 Becky Jones is a seasoned content marketer, who lives in Reading, in the UK, with her husband and two boys.
-As a professional marketer for over fifteen years, she writes a lot for work – blogs, eBooks, email campaigns and more.
-Around her work and busy family life, she loves to blog and write short stories.
-For a long time she has wanted to write more creatively, but has found it difficult to carve out the time to get started.
+As a professional marketer for nearly twenty years, she writes a lot for work – blogs, eBooks, thought leadership reports, web content, email campaigns and more.
+Around her work and busy family life, she loves to write short stories and is compiling a growing collection.
+A couple of these stories have been published by Fairlight Books in the last year.

 Q: What is the first book you remember reading or having read to you as a child?